nus-cs2103-AY2223S2/ip/docs/README.md

 DD-MM-YYY HH:MM where HH:MM is in 24-hour form.

-An error will occur if "/by" is not included in your command  or if the datetimes are not in the right format, so make sure format your command properly.
+An error will occur if "/by" is not included in your command or if the datetime are not in the right format, so make sure format your command properly.

 ---

 ### `event` - Add an Event
 #### Syntax:
 `event {DETAILS} /from {FROM DATETIME} /to {TO DATETIME}`